patrix87/ExileZ-2/Readme.txt

 		"a3_map_altis",
 		"A3_Characters_F"
 	};

+How to export Triggers positions:

+0. Open arma with NO MODS other than the map you are using
+1. Open Eden Editor and DO NOT load a mission file.
+2. Place an Elliptic Marker *(not a trigger) on every region you want a spawner and set its radius.
+3. Copy Paste the code from GetMarkerCmd.txt inside the debug console
+4. Execute the code
+5. Open Notepad, CTRL+V  *(Paste)
+6. ???
+7. Profit !

 PS: This is an @ExileServer Add-on for dedicated server only, NOT a mission script.
 No other script are required on the mission side for it to work.